majumderkoushik/pizzaApp/README.md

 Install dependencies:

--cd pizzaHub
+- cd pizzaHub
--npm install
+- npm install
--Run the application:
+- Run the application:

-npm run dev
+- npm run dev
-The application will be accessible at http://localhost:5173 in your web browser.
+- The application will be accessible at http://localhost:5173 in your web browser.

 ## Usage
 Customize your pizza by choosing your favorite ingredients.